PhoenixLeic/Idle-Index-Template/README.md

 # Idle Index Template

+TL;DR
+Popup.html displays the screensaver.
+Options.html is accessed for adjusting the user preferences.

+# About
-A chrome extension for displaying artist screensavers.
+A Google Chrome extension for displaying artist screensavers.

 We recognise there is a wider interest in the use of screensavers as a space for creative artistic expression and investigation.